proplot-dev/proplot/docs/why.rst

 automatically determine the `left`, `right`, `bottom`, `top`, `wspace`, and `hspace` spacing parameters.
 This algorithm has the following advantages:

-* Spacing between rows and columns is *variable* thanks to the `proplot.gridspec.GridSpec` subclass of `matplotlib.gridspec.GridSpec`.
-  This is critical for putting :ref:`colorbars and legends <ug_cbars_legends>` or :ref:`axes panels <ug_insets_panels>` outside of subplots without "stealing space" from the parent subplot.
+* The tight layout algorithm can produce variable spacing between rows and columns using the `proplot.gridspec.GridSpec` subclass of `matplotlib.gridspec.GridSpec`.
+This is critical for creating outer :ref:`colorbars and legends <ug_cbars_legends>` and :ref:`axes panels <ug_insets_panels>` without "stealing space" from the parent subplot.
-* The tight layout calculations are considerably simplified by permitting only *one* `proplot.gridspec.GridSpec` per figure.
+* The tight layout calculations are simplified by permitting only one `~proplot.gridspec.GridSpec` per figure.
 This restriction is possible by requiring successive `~proplot.figure.Figure.add_subplot` calls to imply the same geometry and include only subplot specs generated from the same `~proplot.gridspec.GridSpec`.